devjgm/papers/cpp_civil_time.md

 ### Civil times are aligned to a civil-field boundary

-One of the classic questions that arises when talking about a Civil Time Library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
+One of the classic questions that arises when talking about a civil time library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
 This is an interesting question because there could be a number of possible answers:

 * Error.
 The caller gets some error, maybe an exception, maybe an invalid date object, or maybe `false` is returned.
-This may make sense because there is no single unambiguously correct answer.
+This may make sense because there is no single unambiguously correct answer to the question.
-* Maybe Feb 28 (or 29).
+* Maybe Feb 28 (or 29 if a leap year).
 This may make sense because the operation goes from the last day of January to the last day of February.
 * Maybe March 3 (or 2 if a leap year).
 This may make sense because the operation goes to the equivalent of Feb 31.

-Practically speaking, any answer that is not what the programmer expected is the wrong answer.
+Practically speaking, any answer that is not what the programmer intended is the wrong answer.

 The Civil Time Library proposed here avoids this problem by making it impossible to ask such an ambiguous question.
-All civil time objects are aligned to a particular civil time field boundary (such as aligned to a year, month, day, hour, etc.), and arithmetic operates on the field to which the object is aligned.
+All civil time objects are aligned to a particular civil-field boundary (such as aligned to a year, month, day, hour, minute, or second), and arithmetic operates on the field to which the object is aligned.
 This means that in order to "add a month" the object must first be aligned to a month boundary, which is equivalent to the first day of that month.
 See the Technical Specification section below for more about alignment.

 There are indeed ways to accomplish the task of adding a month to Jan 31 with this Civil Time Library, but they require the programmer to be more explicit about their intent so the answer is unsurprising.
-In practice, we have found few places where programmers wanted unaligned arithmetic, but in those few cases the explicit code helped ensure the programmer's intent matched the answer.
+There is an example showing this later in this paper.
+In practice, we have found few places in Google code where programmers wanted unaligned arithmetic, but in those few cases the explicit code helped ensure the programmer's intent matched the answer they got.

 ## Technical Specification